piwicode/bandoneon/README.md

 digitalPinToPort(13)->OUTSET.reg = digitalPinToBitMask(13);
 ```

-Runs in 8 cycles, which is slow because the `digital*` takes some time to
+This operation runs in 8 cycles.
+While it's slower compared to direct register
+manipulation, this is mainly because the digital\* functions take additional
-execute.
-However they return a constant which can be cached.
+time to execute.
+However, these functions return a constant value, which offers
+the possibility of caching for improved efficiency.

 ```c++
 auto port = digitalPinToPort(13); // Once for all.